 All hearings are considered confidential.
 Audio recordings, video recordings, pictures, etc., are not allowed during any aspect of a hearing.

 Nonparticipation in Conduct Process, Cases Heard in Absentia

 Students are encouraged to participate in the student conduct process.
 If a student chooses not to participate or attend an administrative hearing, the case will be heard in absentia and the outcome will be determined without the student’s input.
 In a case heard in absentia, the student forfeits the right and ability to appeal the outcome.

 Refer to the Point System & Sanctions information in the Student Handbook.
 Students are responsible for the full and timely completion of any sanctions which require action on their part.
 Incomplete/overdue sanctions may result in a judicial hold being placed on the respective student's account, which will interfere with actions such as course registration, housing check-in, graduation, and obtaining transcripts.

 All outstanding student conduct charges must be resolved before a student can graduate from the College or before a withdrawn student can be readmitted to the College.
 Students with unresolved student conduct charges and/or sanctions may have a judicial hold placed on their account resulting in the inability to receive transcripts, register for classes, register for College housing, be readmitted or graduate.

 Student conduct records are created for all student cases in which disciplinary or academic honor code charges are alleged and are maintained by/in the Office of Academic and Student Affairs.

-These records are retained and purged according to the following guidelines:
+These records are retained and expired according to the following guidelines:

 - For conduct cases when the student was found not responsible or the charges were dropped, the case files, charges, and outcomes are not retained in the student’s official student conduct record.